 The Planning Approach: The oldest of the approaches, it deals with 4 pillars which include analysis, strategy formulation and implementation, control.
 It lays emphasis on formal analysis on both the external and internal environment.
-It goes ahead to claim that with the right calculations, data, technique and analysis, a firm can predict the outcomes of the external environment and hence help them implement strategies that can overcome a dynamic external environment power distribution, politics and organization culture as important in strategy formation.
+It goes ahead to claim that with the right calculations, data, technique and analysis, a firm can predict the outcomes of the external environment and hence help them implement strategies that can overcome a dynamic external environment be an overlapping process and considers power distribution, politics and organization culture as important in

 The Emergent Approach: This approach claims that planning approach does not guarantee the success of a company.
 However, it claims the success of a firm lies in the development of pragmatic trial and error processes usually implemented by middle managers.
-This approach considers strategy implementation and formulation to be an overlapping process and considers b) The Contingency Approach c) The Configurational Approach
+This approach considers strategy implementation and formulation to